Sharing easy homemade delicious recipes

 FAQ’s

 Yes!
 If you’re using fresh tomatoes, go for ripe plum or Roma tomatoes.
 Blanch, peel, and crush them before cooking.
-Just note that canned San Marzano tomatoes offer reliable flavor and are more pantry-friendly.
+Just note that canned San Marzano tomatoes offer reliable flavour and are more pantry-friendly.

 You can freeze the sauce on its own for up to 3 months.
 Let it cool completely, then store it in an airtight container.
 Avoid freezing the pasta — it tends to lose texture.
 Cook fresh pasta when ready to serve.